Palestine Marathon: The 2013 event

-The first Palestine Marathon took place on April 21, 2013, starting at 8AM from Manger Square.
+The first Palestine Marathon took place on 21 April 2013.
 Because it was not possible to find a 42 km stretch within the Palestinian Territories without passing through Israeli checkpoints, it was decided to hold the event on an 11 km stretch, which full marathon runners would complete 4 times.
 The starting and finishing point was at Manger Square, just opposite the Church of the Nativity, and the route went along Manger Street, through the Aida refugee camp, along the Jerusalem Hebron Street through the Dheisheh camp, ending in the city of Al-Khader, where the runners made a U-turn to run the same route back towards Manger Square.
-The route brought runners alongside the Wall between Aida camp and Checkpoint 300.
-The full marathon runners had to complete the loop two times, and half-marathon runners had to complete the loop once.

 The Marathon was held 6 days after the Boston Marathon bombing, and many of the runners and organizers met the day before on the Manger Square for a candle light vigil in solidarity with the victims of the bombing.
 Jibril Rajoub, head of the POC, asked the runners to bow their heads for one minute's silence in remembrance of the victims before the race began.

 In the days leading up to the course Israel barred 25 runners from the Gaza Strip to travel through Israel to reach the race in the West Bank.
 One of the barred runners was Majid Abu Maraheel, a long distance runner who was the Palestinian flag bearer at the 1996 Summer Olympics, and Nader al-Masri, who represented Palestine at the 2008 Summer Olympics.

 The fact that the race was held in Bethlehem, which is located within Area A of the West Bank, meant that Israeli citizens could not legally participate.
-Event organiser Signe Fischer made the difficult decision to call Israelis that had registered and ask them not to attend; however, Israeli Elon Gilad posed as a Canadian in order to participate.
+Event organiser Fischer made the difficult decision to call Israelis that had registered and ask them not to attend; however, Israeli Elon Gilad posed as a Canadian in order to participate.

 The winner of the men's marathon was a Palestinian runner from Jericho, Abdel Nasser Awajna, who finished with a time of 3:09, while the winner of the women's marathon was Palestinian Christine Gebler with a time of 3:38.
 37% of participants were women.
 The marathon was documented in a 2014 film by Danish filmmakers Simon Caspersen and Johan Blem Larsen.